renderpci/dedalo/Readme.md

 <img src="https://dedalo.render.es/dedalo/images/logos/dedalo_logo.png" alt="Dédalo logo" />

-**README**

-*Dédalo*

-**IMPORTANT: V6 ontology compatibility for V4 and V5**
+**IMPORTANT: V6 ontology compatibility with V4 and V5**<br>
-*Starting at 21-05-2020, the ontology in V4 and V5 need to be update with a new column into the "jer_dd" table named "properties", for compatibility with the upcoming V6, this new column will not affect v4 or V5 normal function but the new exported ontologies files from master will include this column in copy files.
-If you don't add this column to jer_dd, Dédalo will can't import the new files and you will can lost the ontology data, although you can re-build jer_dd making the import process manually.
+*Starting 21-05-2020, the ontology in V4 and V5 needs to be updated with a new `properties` column in the `jer_dd` table.
+For compatibility with the upcoming V6, this new column will not affect the functionality of V4 or V5.
+However, new exported ontology files from master will include this column in copy files.
+If you do not add this column to `jer_dd`, Dédalo will not import the new files and you will lose the ontology data.
+Note that you can re-build `jer_dd` carrying out the import process manually.
-Read the update V5.6.0*
+Read the update V5.6.0.*

-**ATENTION: this v6_developer branch is in beta state, don't use it in production**
+**ATENTION!
+The `v6_developer` branch is in beta state.
+Do NOT use it in production**

+## 1. What is Dédalo?

-Dédalo is a knowledge management system for Cultural Heritage (tangible and intangible), Natural Heritage and Oral History/Memory.
+Dédalo is a knowledge management system for tangible and intangible Cultural Heritage, Natural Heritage and Oral History, and Oral Memory.

-<p><a href="https://dedalo.dev" target="_blank">Official Dédalo webpage</a></p>
+<a href="https://dedalo.dev" target="_blank">Official Dédalo webpage</a>

-Dédalo is a Open Source software based in a new paradigm of programing: develop objects with a ontology model.
-The ontology control the app flow with the descriptors, related terms, no descriptors, TG, TE, etc. The objects are built with a MVC structure and are linked to the ontology.
-The database use a NoSQL model, all data is stored in JSONB (binary).
+Dédalo is an Open Source software based on a new paradigm of programing: developing objects with an ontology model.
+The ontology controls the app flow with the descriptors, related terms, no descriptors, TG, TE, etc. Objects are built with a MVC structure and are linked to the ontology.
+The database uses a NoSQL model, storing all data in JSONB (binary) format.

-Dédalo use the structured Ontology for three things:
+Dédalo uses the structured Ontology in order to:

-	1. Make the data structured. (user data is stored without fixed structure)
+1. Make the data structured (user data is stored without a fixed structure).
-	2. Build the programing objects in the execution time (in real time).
+2. Build the programing objects during execution time.
-	3. Interpret the code and the data and translate to multiple formats (RDF, JSON-LD, SQL, CSV, XML, Dublin Core, HTML, PDF, etc)
+3. Interpret the code and the data to translate it to multiple formats (RDF, JSON-LD, SQL, CSV, XML, Dublin Core, HTML, PDF, etc.).

-The ontology can be changed by the time and this will change the data and the programing code; you can develop new functionalities without change the data, and you can change the metadata without change the code or the data.
+The ontology can be modified, subsequently changing the data and the code.
+You can (1) develop new functionalities without changing the data and (2) alter the metadata without touching the code and the data.

-Dédalo is based in linked data model, and use a relative, multi-reference and universal locator.
-The locator can find: entity, section, component, and tag.
-In other words, the locator can find, archives (in others entities), records, fields, and part of the fields (sub-field data).
+Dédalo is based on a linked data model and uses a relative, multi-reference, universal locator.
+Such locator can find entities, sections, components, and tags.
+In other words, it can locate archives (in others entities), records, fields, and part of the fields (sub-field data).

-Dédalo is a real multilingual app (Dédalo can use any language) in the interface and the managed data, has a multi-thesaurus engine and manage multiple resources and resolutions for video, image, pdf, notation scores, etc.
+Dédalo can use any language for its user interface and the managed data.
+It has a multi-thesaurus engine and can manage multiple resources and resolutions for video, image, pdf, notation scores, etc.

-Dédalo has a geo-reference for the cultural properties, interviews, etc. with points, areas, paths, etc and have a indexation and related model of multiple data sources with the thesaurus.
+Dédalo has a geo-reference for cultural properties, interviews... with points, areas, paths... as well as an indexation and relational model of multiple data sources within the thesaurus.

-Dédalo can handle and cut video in real time for find thematic parts of interviews or cultural goods (fragments of interviews / cultural goods), for 4k, HD 1080, 720, 404 resolutions.
+Dédalo can handle and cut video in real time to find thematic fragments of interviews or cultural goods.
+4K, 1080p, 720p, and 404p resolutions are supported.

-**DEMO**
+## 2. Dédalo demo

-You can see Dédalo in action:
+Want to see Dédalo in action?

 <p><a href="https://dedalo.render.es/" target="_blank">Dédalo demo</a></p>

+## 3. Who uses Dédalo?

-Some projects using Dédalo to manage their Cultural Heritage or Oral Archive:
+Here are some projects that use Dédalo to manage their Cultural Heritage and/or Oral Archive:

-<p><strong>Projects: </strong>
-<p><a href="http://www.occupation-memories.org/de/archive/index.html" target="_blank">Freie Universität Berlin</a></p>
+- <a href="http://www.occupation-memories.org/de/archive/index.html" target="_blank">Freie Universität Berlin</a>
-<p><a href="https://monedaiberica.org" target="_blank">Moneda Ibérica catalog</a></p>
+- <a href="https://monedaiberica.org" target="_blank">Moneda Ibérica catalog</a>
-<p><a href="http://museoprehistoriavalencia.org/web_mupreva/?q=en" target="_blank">Museu de Prehistòria de València</a></p>
+- <a href="http://museoprehistoriavalencia.org/web_mupreva/?q=en" target="_blank">Museu de Prehistòria de València</a>
-<p><a href="https://arxiu.memoria.gencat.cat/en/app/#/" target="_blank">Memorial Democràtic</a> (Banco audiovisual de Memoria Colectiva)</p>
+- <a href="https://arxiu.memoria.gencat.cat/en/app/#/" target="_blank">Memorial Democràtic</a> (Banco audiovisual de Memoria Colectiva)
-<p><a href="https://www.mujerymemoria.org" target="_blank">Mujer y Memoria</a> (Woman and Memory - Mothers and daughters of the Spanish transition.
-An oral history project)</p>
+- <a href="https://www.mujerymemoria.org" target="_blank">Mujer y Memoria</a> (Woman and Memory - Mothers and daughters of the Spanish transition.
+An oral history project)
-<p><a href="http://memoriahistorica.paiporta.es" target="_blank">Arxiu de la Memòria Històrica de Paiporta</a> Delegación de Memoria Histórica de la Diputación de Valencia </p>
+- <a href="http://memoriahistorica.paiporta.es" target="_blank">Arxiu de la Memòria Històrica de Paiporta</a> Delegación de Memoria Histórica de la Diputación de Valencia
-<p><a href="http://memoriahistorica.dival.es/recursos/archivo-memoria-historica/" target="_blank">Nuestra Memoria.
-Archivo de historia oral</a></p>
+- <a href="http://memoriahistorica.dival.es/recursos/archivo-memoria-historica/" target="_blank">Nuestra Memoria.
+Archivo de historia oral</a>
-<p><a href="https://exhumacionestempranas.navarra.es" target="_blank"> Lur Azpian, Desobiratze Goiztiarrak Nafarroan| Bajo tierra, Exhumaciones tempranas en Navarra </a> (Underground Early exhumations in Navarra - Instituto Navarro de Memoria)</p>
+- <a href="https://exhumacionestempranas.navarra.es" target="_blank"> Lur Azpian, Desobiratze Goiztiarrak Nafarroan| Bajo tierra, Exhumaciones tempranas en Navarra </a> (Underground Early exhumations in Navarra - Instituto Navarro de Memoria)
-<p><a href="http://www.museudelaparaula.es" target="_blank">Museu de la Paraula</a> (Archivo de la Memoria Oral Valenciana)</p>
+- <a href="http://www.museudelaparaula.es" target="_blank">Museu de la Paraula</a> (Archivo de la Memoria Oral Valenciana)
-<p><a href="http://www.museudelaparaula.es/colecciones/?lang=es" target="_blank">Collection of funds from MUVAET</a> (Museu Valencià d'Etnologia)</p>
+- <a href="http://www.museudelaparaula.es/colecciones/?lang=es" target="_blank">Collection of funds from MUVAET</a> (Museu Valencià d'Etnologia)

-**DEPENDENCIES**
+## 4. Dependencies

-*Required for the OS*
+#### 4.1.
+Services required for the OS

 - PHP 8.1+
 - Apache 2.4.6+
 - Postgres 12.1+
-- MySQL 5.6+ (NOT REQUIRED, only if you want use it for publication).
+- MySQL 5.6+ (NOT REQUIRED unless you want use Dédalo for publication).

-*libs required for the Dédalo*
+#### 4.2.
+Libraries required for Dédalo

 - flatpickr 4.6.3
 - geoip2 (!)